Suffering from pasta withdrawal? Here's a clip from Portlandia to show you how hard it can get! (Thanks to Laurie-Avalanche Rosen for sharing this.)

 4 tbsp hot sesame oil divided

 Soy sauce to taste, gluten-free

 Prepare noodles according to the package and set aside.
 Place whole chilies onto aluminum foil and coat with 1 tablespoon sesame oil.
 Close foil loosely and broil until soft, about 10 minutes.

 In a pot, bring broth to a boil.
 Add tops of chopped scallion and 1 chopped garlic clove to broth.
 Keep at a simmer.
 Heat 3 tablespoons sesame oil in wok or large, cast-iron sauté pan to medium-high heat.
 Remove stems of chilies and place into pan with garlic, curry and then scallions, basil and mushrooms.
 Sauté for 8 to 10 minutes.

 Add noodles and sauté for 3 more minutes, adding soy sauce to taste.
 Place contents of wok into four bowls.
 Ladle 2 scoops of broth into each bowl.
 Garnish with fresh basil leaves and serve.

-Note from Judy: I rinse the noodles well, heat them to a boil, rinse again, and then drain to get rid of the "fishy" taste before using them in recipes.
+Notes from Judy: To get rid of the natural "fishy" taste, I rinse the noodles well, drain them, and put them in a dry skillet over medium heat (no fat).
+Stir them for a few minutes until they are dry before using them in recipes.
 I cut them into manageable lengths with kitchen shears.

 (C) 2013, Judy Barnes Baker, www.carbwars.blogspot.com